 While this is a somewhat small issue, I would like the ability to change what info is shown on the secondary display.
 I understand that the screen has predetermined areas that can be used for data, but allowing me to access that would be wonderful.
 For example, when using TicExercise, my heart rate is shown on the LCD screen.
 Why can't I enable that to show up when I'm not working out?

 While on the dual-display subject, though I do appreciate the addition of the backlight, I would like the option to disable it when I don't want it.
-Yes, I can put the watch into Theatre Mode; I don't want to put it back into that mode every time I want to view the AMOLED display underneath.
+I like that the ability to schedule Essential Mode has been added in the April update, along with the option to disable the backlight.
+However, I'd like to see this taken a step further to only disable during scheduled times, like when sleeping.
 It's a tiny complaint, and more times than not, I want to have the backlight available, but I like options.

 For all of the updated health sensors, it would have been nice to have gotten the ability to do an ECG reading.
 It is a relatively niche thing in the Android smartwatch options.
 It is being added for devices like the Samsung Galaxy Watch 3 and the new Fitbit Sense, so having it here would be nice.
 It's not a deal-breaker for me, but some people may really like to have it available.